 - Peacefulness – the capitals and metropolitan areas are usually crowded places with a fast-paced lifestyle.
 On the contrary, spending time in a provincial area makes your life easier and fulfilled with social connections.

 Although you’ve already become familiar with several of Japan’s bigger towns and have a clear picture related to daily costs, the more in-depth insight will provide you with important data and information when it comes to your budget.

-Of course, the capital is the most expensive solution.
+Of course, capital is the most expensive solution.
 The daily expenses are more affordable in other cities since the cost of rent can be even 50% lower than in Edo.
-When it comes to utilities, electricity, gas, and water are the most important, and the prices can vary depending on whether you choose to live in a shared house or a single apartment.
+When it comes to utilities, electricity, gas, and water are the most important, and the prices can vary depending on whether you choose to stay in a shared house or a single apartment.